vivekgautham/vivekgautham.github.io/_posts/2019-12-13-quack-datastructure.md

 layout: post
 title: "Quack - A Queue and a Stack in one"
 date: 2019-12-13
+categories: [Datastructures]
+tags: [Datastructures, Python]
 ---

 Quack is an unique data structure that combines the properties of both Stack and a Queue.
 The structure can be viewed as a list of items written from left to right.

 **It lets you perform following three operations on the structure.**